 Other commonly-cited causes of truck accidents in Gainesville include aggressive maneuvers at intersections, dangerous turns, improper lane changes, impaired driving, and inexperience operators.

-Who’s Liable For My Truck Accident Injuries After a Wreck in Gainesville?
+Who’s Liable For My Truck Accident Injuries After a Wreck Near Gainesville?

 In short: anyone who contributed to the wreck.
 Florida state law explains that liability for an accident is shared by all who play a role.
 This might include: